Waterbury Expungement Lawyer

 An absolute pardon will erase your criminal record.
 It will take three years after a misdemeanor conviction to have it removed from your criminal record or five years after a felony conviction.

-How Long do You Have to Wait to Get Your Record Expunged in CT?
+How Long do You Have to Wait to Get Your Record Expunged in Connecticut?

 In Connecticut, you must wait at least 3 years to have a misdemeanor expunged or 5 years from the date of the disposition to have a felony expunged.
 If you are worried about your criminal record affecting your job search in background checks, you can get a Certificate of Employability (COE) or provisional pardon, which makes it illegal for an employer to refuse to hire you just because of your record.